kiboschool/course-programming-1/src/lessons/final-project.md

 > 💡 This is an individual project.
 You are expected to work independently.
 >
-> If you get stuck, confused, or have trouble with the project, you should use the **#help-python** channel in Discord or message an instructor.
+> If you get stuck, confused, or have trouble with the project, you should use the **#help-prog1** channel in Discord or message an instructor.
 Try not to spoil the project for others - use Discord spoiler tags if you are going to include a screenshot or code sample.

 ## Population Analysis